WuLandon/URL-Shortening-Service/README.md

 # URL Shortening Service

-A RESTful API for creating, managing, and resolving shortened URLs.
+A scalable URL shortening service built with Flask, PostgreSQL, and Redis.

-Built with Flask, PostgreSQL, and Redis, the service focuses on correctness, validation, and consistency under concurrent access.
+The system supports short URL generation, custom aliases, fast redirects, and access tracking while emphasizing correctness, low-latency reads, and consistency under concurrent access.

 ## Overview

-This service provides core URL shortening functionality:
+This service provides a RESTful API for:

-- Create, retrieve, update, and delete shortened URLs
+- Creating, retrieving, updating, and deleting shortened URLs
-- Redirect short codes to their original destinations
+- Redirecting short URLs to their original destinations
-- Track access counts for each URL
+- Tracking URL access counts

+The system is designed for high read throughput and scalable URL generation using Redis-backed caching and Base62-encoded short codes.

 ## System Goals

+Note: Latency, availability, and throughput numbers below are target service level objectives and are not benchmarked or production-validated in this repository.

 - **Global Uniqueness**
   - Each short code maps to exactly one URL

 - **Low-Latency Redirects**
-  - Target response time < 100ms
+  - Target response time: < 100ms for redirect requests

 - **High Availability**
-  - 99.99% uptime (availability > strict consistency)
+  - Target availability: 99.99% uptime
+  - Availability-first behavior via cache fallback and graceful degradation

 - **Scalability at Large Volume**
-  - Supports up to ~1B shortened URLs
+  - Capacity target: up to ~1B shortened URLs
-  - ~100M daily active users
-  - ~500M redirects/day (~5.8K/sec average)
+  - Traffic target: ~500M redirects/day (~5.8K/sec average)
-  - Handles peak traffic up to ~600K requests/second
+  - Peak target: up to ~600K requests/second

 ## Features

-- **Short, Unique, Efficient Code Generation**
+- **Short, Unique, Efficient URL Generation**
-  - Encodes up to ~1 billion URLs in ~6 characters, keeping links short and efficient
+  - Encodes up to ~1 billion URLs in ~6 characters, keeping generated URLs short and efficient
-  - Ensures no collisions across all generated URLs
+  - Ensures no collisions across all generated short URLs
-  - Uses an atomic counter for fast, consistent creation under high concurrency
+  - Uses an atomic counter for fast, unique, and consistent short code creation under high concurrency

 - **Fast Redirects with Access Tracking**
-  - Resolves short URLs to their original destination while incrementing access counts
+  - Short URLs resolve to their original destination URLs
+  - URL access count increments with each visit

-- **Custom Aliases**
+- **Optional Custom Aliases**
   - Supports user-defined short codes with validation and conflict handling

 ## Design Considerations

-### Short, Unique, Efficient Code Generation
+### Short, Unique, Efficient URL Generation

-- Short codes are generated using a Redis-backed atomic counter and Base62 encoding, guaranteeing uniqueness without collisions.
+- Auto-generated short codes use a Redis-backed atomic counter and Base62 encoding, ensuring unique generated values without collisions.
-- ~1 billion unique IDs can be represented in ~6 characters, allowing the system to scale to large volumes while keeping URLs short and efficient.
+- ~1 billion unique generated IDs can be represented in ~6 Base62 characters, allowing the system to scale to large volumes while keeping URLs short and efficient.
+- Custom aliases are user-provided, validated, and enforced as unique.

 ### Fast Redirects

-- To ensure low-latency redirects, the system uses an in-memory cache (Redis) in front of the database
+To support low-latency redirects at high read volume, the system uses Redis as an in-memory cache in front of the database.

-- Cache-aside (read-through) pattern:
-  - Check cache for `shortCode → original URL`
+- Uses a cache-aside (read-through) pattern for `shortCode → original URL` lookups
-  - Cache Hit → return immediately
-  - Cache Miss → query database, then populate cache

-- LRU eviction policy:
-  - Keeps frequently accessed URLs in memory
+- Frequently accessed URLs remain cached in memory using an LRU eviction policy
-  - Automatically evicts less-used entries under memory pressure
+- Cache hits avoid database reads, reducing load on the primary database under heavy redirect traffic
+- Redirect requests still perform database writes for access count tracking
+- **Future optimization**: decouple access counting from the redirect path using buffered/asynchronous counter aggregation

 ## API Reference